• Skip to content

 2-way speaker

-The tiny Galaxy Buds+ now features a 2-way speaker, which is seldom found in other wireless earbuds.
+The tiny Galaxy Buds+ now features a 2-way speaker, which is seldom … Read the rest

 Top 10 new features of AirPods Pro (vs AirPods 2)

-wireless earbuds, Bluetooth headphones, noise cancelling headphones
+Bluetooth headphones, noise cancelling headphones, wireless earbuds

-This wireless earbuds guide explains the top 10 new features of AirPods Pro (compared to AirPods 2): active noise canceling (ANC), wireless charging, in-ear design, transparency mode, force sensor, adaptive EQ, Sweat and water resistance with IPX4 rating, ear tip test, secure fit, and a $249 price tag.
+This wireless earbuds guide explains the top 10 new features of AirPods Pro (compared to AirPods 2): active noise canceling (ANC), wireless charging, in-ear design, transparency mode, force sensor, adaptive EQ, Sweat and water resistance with an IPX4 rating, ear tip test, secure fit, and a $249 price tag.

 AirPods 3 (2021), the successor of AirPods 2, is the cheap alternative to AirPods Pro without active noise cancelling and transparency mode, as explained in this post.